 Section 194A of ITA is responsible for the tax deduction at sources on interests that are earned on investment options other than securities.
 Taxpayers must make it a point to become familiar with various aspects of this section of ITA to understand the provisions better.
 Also, having a fair understanding of the same will help taxpayers to make the most of the tax exemptions under Section 194A.

-Like discussed, this Section of ITA is concerned with the deduction of interest accrued on sources other than securities.
+As discussed, this Section of Income Tax Act is concerned with the deduction of interest accrued on sources other than securities.

 The Section 194 payment is made out in the form of –